 We believe that the combination of broad sport related topics, specific sport management concentrations, a 15 ECTS worth internship as well as dedicated students and faculty is the best preparation for future sport managers.

-We offer a unique, fully-fledged MSc programme, taught in English, that prepares students for global as well as local responsibilities.
+We offer a unique, tuition free MSc programme that prepares students for global as well as local responsibilities.
 The programme is accredited by the Norwegian Agency for Quality Assurance in Education (NOKUT).

-Students might also take courses at one of our recommended European partner universities as an ERASMUS+ exchange student during the third term.
+Our studies are flexible, and students may take courses at one of our recommended partner universities in Europe.
 This is possible due to mutual recognition of transfer credits between partner institutions.

-Students will meet an internationally renowned faculty, with a cohesive perspective on teaching and research in the field of sport management.
-The faculty is well integrated into the sports scene and collaborates with sports organizations and institutions – nationally and internationally.
+Students will meet an internationally renowned faculty, with a cohesive perspective on teaching and research in sport management and sport management-related disciplines.
+The faculty is well integrated into the sport scene and collaborates with a multitude of sports organizations and institutions nationally and internationally.

 Double Degree in Sport Management and Sport Science

 In collaboration with Reykjavik University (RU), Iceland, we offer a double degree in sport management and sport science.
 This means that Icelandic and Norwegian students have the opportunity to combine 60 ECTS from RU with 60 ECTS from HiMolde and complete double degree including a Master of Science degree in Sport Management from HiMolde and a Master of Science degree in Exercise Science and Coaching from RU.

 1 February 2018: Application deadline for international applicants with international education applying directly from abroad and applicants who have a temporary residence permit in Norway.

-15 April 2018: Applicants with Norwegian education, who are either Norwegian citizens or who have a permanent residence permit in Norway.
+15 April 2018: Applicants with Norwegian or Nordic education, who are either Norwegian or Nordic citizens or who have a permanent residence permit in Norway.